rodriguezd/dungeon_deckbuilder/README.md

 # Dungeon Deck Builder

 You are making a deck-building game.
 AWESOME.
 To test the efficacy and balance of the potential decks, your are building a program that simulates potential decks.
-Your friend and dungeon master has already written the `create` action for you.
+Your friend, the dungeon master, has already written the `create` action for you.
+He writes things a little bit different than Avi, but it's always good to learn to work with different styles and patterns...

 1. Using this, create the decks form in a partial called `decks/_form`.
 This form should allow you to create a deck and add multiple cards to it.